skarger/compiler/README.md

 ```

-### Symbol Table - traverse a parse tree and create symbol tables for each
+### Symbol Table
-identifier, for both declarations and references.
+Traverse a parse tree and create symbol tables for each identifier, for both declarations and references.
 ```
 # Build:
 make symbol-main